How NEET Toppers Study – Habits of NEET Toppers

 NEET, one of the most coveted national level entrance examinations is just around the corner and aspirants are leaving no stone unturned in their preparation.
-Every year lakhs of students participate in this exam, some students get through while some put in all the more efforts and prepare to appear for exams the next year.
-This time around the number of candidates that have registered for NEET exams are nearly 15.93 lakhs.
-The competition being fiercer than ever, students are somehow looking at just cracking the exams.
+Every year lakhs of students participate in this exam, some students get through while some put in all the more effort and prepare to appear for exams the next year.
+NEET 2020 saw the registration of nearly 15.97 lakhs.
+The competition is fiercer than ever, and with every passing year, it is only getting tougher.

 However, one must understand that having the right attitude is underestimated and often overlooked.
 Candidates must aim high, as high as topping the exam with scores never attained.
 As they say, ” Aim for the sky and you’ll reach the ceiling, aim for the ceiling and you’ll stay on the floor” – rightly justifies the context.

 Through this article, we collate and bring to you some of the best set of tips, ideologies that NEET toppers over the years followed/practised and reached the pinnacle of success.